Accommodation in the USA

 - Duplex homes (when two or more living quarters are housed in the same building)

-- Condominiums (separate, often similar-styled homes, located close together – referred to as 'townhouses' in the UK)
+- Condominiums (separate, often similar-styled homes, located close together.
+These are sometimes called townhouses)

 - Mansions (large, extravagant, expensive houses)